kubernetes/test-infra/velodrome/grafana-stack/README.md

 Testing locally
 ===============

-You can set-up your own local grafana-stack easily.
-In order to do that, you probably don't need to set-up passwords or even the `nginx` proxy.
+You can set-up your own local grafana-stack easily, it doesn't have the same constraints as production: No need to set-up a specific password or to go through the `nginx` proxy.

 You can run: